 The Spiral Hill – Skystairs is 110 meters tall.
 A hill comprised of slate soil and the remnants of coal mining.
 On top stands a monument of concrete blocks, rests of the old industrial architecture.
 It rises to a height of 16 meters.
 The artwork is the highest point in the entire area.

 Rheinelbe Sculpture Woods is maintained and cared for by a dedicated team of forest rangers.
-Since 2010 the on-site forestry station houses a permanent exhibition about the site and its artistic transformation.
+In 2010 the Landesbetrieb Wald und Holz NRW and the M:AI (Museum for Architecture and Engineering Arts) organized the exhibition Rheinelbe – Art in Nature about the evolution of the sculpture park and how Herman’s work brought together art, nature and history.
+Since then the on-site forestry station houses a permanent exhibition about the site and its artistic transformation.

 Rheinelbe is unique, the first example of how an industrial area – forest – wilderness can be transformed into a new kind of park.